sveltejs/kit/documentation/docs/02-layouts.md

 <slot></slot>
 ```

 ...but we can add whatever markup, styles and behaviour we want.
+The only requirement is that the component includes a `<slot>` for the page content.
 For example, let's add a nav bar:

 ```html
 <!-- src/routes/$layout.svelte -->